mechanicalnull/mechanicalnull.github.io/_posts/2022-03-31-taming-million-monkeys-1.md

 is still general a general (but more equitable) approach and it performs _much_ better.
 Round robin scheduling of inputs for mutation pops out the answer in as little as 5 seconds with a single core, as opposed to minutes if we use random scheduling.
-This little experiment with scheduling is exactly the kind of thing MIMO is built for!
+This is still a naive approach as it doesn't try to track uniqueness, depth, or ancestry of inputs, but this kind of experimentation with scheduling is exactly what MIMO is built for!

 ## Time to Start Monkeying Around